dgmodesto/challengeIntricately/README.md

 # challengefrontend

-> Project implemented for the challenge porposed from company  Intricately
+> Project frontend implemented with Vue JS for the challenge porposed from company  Intricately

 ## Build Setup